3iPunt/wordpress-lti-consumer/README.rst

   - iframe: launches into an iframe embedded in the content

+  - modal: launches into an iframe embedded in the content with an input textbox that indicates the height of the iframe ('em').

 - action

   - button: shows a button to the user, which they click on to launch